awsdocs/amazon-workmail-administration-guide/doc_source/howto-start.md

 ## Step 3: Set up Amazon WorkMail user access<a name="setup-user"></a>

-Choose from the following options to set up Amazon WorkMail user access\.
+Choose from the following options to set up Amazon WorkMail user access:
 + Set up user access from an existing desktop client using the Microsoft Outlook client\.
 For more information, see [Connect Microsoft Outlook to your Amazon WorkMail account](https://docs.aws.amazon.com/workmail/latest/userguide/connect_mail_client.html)\.
-+ Set up user access from a mobile device, such as a Kindle, Android, iPad, iPhone, or Windows Phone\.
++ Set up user access from a mobile device, such as a Kindle, Android, iPad, or iPhone\.
 For more information, see [Getting started with a mobile device](https://docs.aws.amazon.com/workmail/latest/userguide/mobile-start.html)\.
 + Set up user access with any IMAP\-compatible client software\.
 For more information, see [Connect IMAP clients to Your Amazon WorkMail account](https://docs.aws.amazon.com/workmail/latest/userguide/using_IMAP_client.html)\.

 ## More resources<a name="more-getting-started"></a>